dotnet/docs/docs/framework/app-domains/how-to-sign-an-assembly-with-a-strong-name.md

 4. In the **Choose a strong name key file** box, choose **\<Browse…>**, and then navigate to the key file.
 To create a new key file, choose **\<New…>** and enter its name in the **Create Strong Name Key** dialog box.

 > [!NOTE]
->  In order to [Delay Signing an Assembly](../../../docs/framework/app-domains/delay-sign-assembly.md), choose a public key file.
+>  In order to [delay sign an assembly](../../../docs/framework/app-domains/delay-sign-assembly.md), choose a public key file.

 ### To create and sign an assembly with a strong name by using the Assembly Linker